 Initial exports from Oyu Tolgoi's open pit in less than four years from final investment agreements, with now over four years of production with an excellent safety record and the syndication of the underground project financing assists demonstrate the attractiveness of Mongolia as a place to do business and invest.
 This is reinforced by Rio Tinto in 2017 resuming regional drilling activities, in 2018 openning a new regional office in Mongolia and looking to expand its landholding in the belt.
+OT is one of a few new large scale copper mines built anywhere in the world in recent decades.

 Other significant mines, including the world class Erdenes Tavan Tolgoi mine and other coal mines, with associated infrastructure (including rail, power and water) are proposed or under construction in this general region, which is one of the most rapidly developing mining centers anywhere in the globe despite being one of the last under-explored frontiers.
-Xanadu Mines' flagship Kharmagtai copper-gold exploration project sits in close proximity outside of the interpreted Devonian belt where they continue to explore for a fourth mineralized system and/or higher grade depth extensions to support it advancing from exploration to development.
+Xanadu Mines' flagship Kharmagtai copper-gold exploration project sits in close proximity outside of the interpreted Devonian belt where they continue to explore for a fourth mineralized system and/or higher grade depth extensions to support it advancing from exploration to development, with recent encouragement from the new Zaraa discovery.